solomongamid/ATS-SPC-A/README.md

-# ATS SPC - Groupe A - Dispositif 1
+# ATS SPC - Group A

-- Une Application de Gestion des collaborateurs tout les jours ouvrable.
+- A staff Management Application for all working days.
-- A pour objetif de contrôler les heures,les dates et les jours ouvrable.
+- Objective to control times, dates of arrivals.
-- On a deux types pour utiliser :
+- We have two types of use:
-  1. Utilisateur
+   1. Users
-  2. Administrateur qui contrôle la base de données.
+   2. Administrator that controls the database

-## Auteurs
+## Authors

 - YAHYA YACOUB Elmardi
 - ABDELGADIER Suliman